|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 20, 1945 at 10:40am

-Assigned to the Royal New Zealand Air Force (RNZAF) as F4U Corsair serial number NZ5418 coded "418".
+Assigned to the Royal New Zealand Air Force (RNZAF) as F4U Corsair serial number NZ5418.
+Tail code "418" (last three digits of the serial number).
 On August 11, 1944 reassembled by Unit 60 on Espiritu Santo.
 On November 9, 1944 assigned to 15 Squadron.
 During September 1944 assigned to 16 Squadron.
 No known nickname or nose art.

 On September 20, 1945 took off from Jacquinot Bay Airfield piloted by Flight Sergeant Alec W. Teschner on a mission over Rabaul.
 At 10:40am this Corsair struck trees, stalled then dived vertically into the ground near Vunakanau Airfield killing the pilot on impact.
 This aircraft was officially written off the books at Jacquinot Bay.